Midwifing Death Correspondence

 This interactive correspondence course is designed to inform, empower and guide adults in the art of Midwifing Death.

-On completing the course, participants will have an enhanced understanding of the physical and psycho-spiritual needs of the sick and dying, and will be sufficiently skilled to become an amicus (companion or friend) to any person living with a life-limiting illness.
+On completing the course, participants will have an enhanced understanding of the physical and psycho-spiritual needs of the sick and dying, and will be sufficiently skilled, mindful and aware to become an amicus (companion or friend) to any person living with a life-limiting illness.

 You can download a more detailed PDF version of the Course Format here.